Giftyafisa/Zerohook/README.md

-# 🔥 Hkup - Secure Adult Service Marketplace
+# 🔥 Zerohook - Secure Adult Service Marketplace

 A comprehensive, trust-based marketplace platform for consensual adult services with advanced security, fraud detection, and escrow capabilities to prevent romance scams.

 ## 🌟 Platform Overview

-**Hkup** is designed to create the safest environment for consensual adult service transactions, protecting both service providers and clients from fraud while ensuring smooth, secure encounters.
+**Zerohook** is designed to create the safest environment for consensual adult service transactions, protecting both service providers and clients from fraud while ensuring smooth, secure encounters.

 ### ⚠️ **Important Notice**
 This platform facilitates consensual adult services between consenting adults.
 All users must be 18+ and comply with local laws.
 The platform operates on a strict verification and escrow system to prevent fraud and ensure safety.